Targeting Cancer: Microenvironment and Immunotherapy Innovations DOI Open Access

 Published: April 26, 2025

-Objective: Lung adenocarcinoma (LUAD) remains a leading cause of cancer-related mortality, particularly in advanced stages.
+Lung adenocarcinoma (LUAD) remains a leading cause of cancer-related mortality, particularly in advanced stages.
 This study investigates the anticancer mechanisms calycosin, an isoflavonoid derived from Astragalus membranaceus, LUAD.
-Methods: Using integrative approaches including bulk and single-cell RNA sequencing, network pharmacology, molecular docking, we identified SMAD3 as critical biomarker associated with LUAD staging prognosis.
-Results: Calycosin targets SMAD3, modulating NOTCH signaling pathway monocytes/macrophages to suppress tumor growth, invasion, immune evasion.
+Using integrative approaches including bulk and single-cell RNA sequencing, network pharmacology, molecular docking, we identified SMAD3 as critical biomarker associated with LUAD staging prognosis.
+Calycosin targets SMAD3, modulating NOTCH signaling pathway monocytes/macrophages to suppress tumor growth, invasion, immune evasion.
 Enrichment analyses revealed significant involvement components SMAD3-correlated genes, advanced-stage Single-cell sequencing further demonstrated enrichment tumor-associated monocytes/macrophages.
 Additionally, KMT2A was key transcriptional regulator these cells.
-Conclusions: These findings highlight potential effects calycosin provide novel insights into targeting tumor–immune microenvironment
+These findings highlight potential effects calycosin provide novel insights into targeting tumor-immune microenvironment

 Language: Английский